TropicodeLabs/Euphonia-AI-Reviewer/code/mobile_app/README.md

 # Notes on cybersecurity and privacy:
 - We are not responsible for any data breaches or other security incidents that may occur as a result of using this software.
-- Do not publish or share the following sensitive files files: `google-services.json`, `GoogleService-Info.plist`, or others that may contain sensitive information.
+- Do not publish or share the following sensitive files files: `google-services.json`, `GoogleService-Info.plist`, firebase_options.dart, or others that may contain sensitive information.